pts/pdfsizeopt/README.txt

 Please note that the commands above download all dependencies (including Python and Ghostscript) as well.
-It's possible to install some of the dependencies with your package manager, but these steps are not covered here.
+It's possible to install some of the dependencies with your package manager, but these steps are considered alternative and more complicated, and thus are not covered here.

 Please note that pdfsizeopt works perfectly on any x86 and amd64 Linux system.
 There is no restriction on the libc, Linux distribution etc. because